rithikasilva/G_ART_BOT/README.md

 Jean will recieve an update in the future to let them be independent.

-Results can be found at:
+Produced images can be found at: https://twitter.com/Jean_Art_Bot
-https://twitter.com/Jean_Art_Bot